alecsandrobs/api-e2e-test-serenityjs/README.md

 #### Running all tests

 `npm run test` - run all tests.

 `npm run test:report` - run all tests generating the report at the end.

 `ENV=development npm run test` - run all tests on a specific environment.

 #### Running specific tests
 `TAGS="@" npm run tags` - run all tests that have the '@' tag.

 `SCENARIO="" npm run scenario` - run the scenario with given name ''.

-`FEATURE="" npm run path` - run tests with feature name ''.
+`FILE="people" npm run file` - run tests with feature name 'people.feature'.

-`PATH="" npm run path` - run tests that are in the given path ''.
+`DIR="people" npm run dir` - run tests that are in the given path dir 'people'.

 #### Generating reports
 `npm run report` - it will generate the report inside the path target with the execution data.